scholarslab/demos/_texts/q-text-mining.md

 title: Mining the Second Enclosure Movement
 ---

-This text mining analysis demostrates a way to understand ...
+Through different ways to explore the materials, this data mining intervention seeks a better understanding about New Hampshire first by using text mining to “read” the available source materials.